aldosimon/aldosimon.github.io/_posts/2019-11-01-Moving-To-Static.md

 ---
 published: true
 ---
-We're moving to static hosting, old post are being move when I have the willpower :D
+I'm moving to static web hosting, old post are going to be moved when I have the willpower :D